Skip to main content

 This means:

-Each topic option can automatically power a Dynamic Marketing List
+• Each topic option automatically creates a Preference List

-Changes in a contact’s preferences are instantly reflected in campaign audiences
+• Changes in a contact’s preferences are instantly reflected in the Preference List

 You no longer need to rely on Nexl team to create or update marketing preferences.